bueltge/wordpress-basis-theme/readme.md

 # WordPress Basis Theme
-Basis provides a highly customizable starting point for your theme development.
+Basis provides a starting point for your theme development.

 ## Description
 Basis has been built to make theme development for WordPress easier.
-If you are an experienced theme developer or a total beginner, Basis provides a highly customizable starting point for your theme development and give your the typically development with WordPress by use Hooks.
+If you are an experienced theme developer or a total beginner, Basis provides a starting point for your theme development and give your the typically development with WordPress by use Hooks.
 Basis comes with a pre-defined set of templates, no styles or style-framework for pure development.
-The theme is widget-ready and introduces a number of custom functions.
+The goal is an starter, not a framework that represent a lot of functions.
+So it is not necessary to remove topics.
+Start clean with only what you need with focus to the goal.

-Basis has an long tradition, development and maintenance since 2007 - see on the [project page](http://wpbasis.de).
+Basis has an long tradition, development and maintenance since 2007.
 The new version with the codename `namespace` ;) is usable, but changed in the course of time.

-* The plugin have a lot of hooks, always started with `wp_basis_`
+* The plugin use hooks, always started with a prefix, set via `Core` class, on default `wp_basis` inside the `Setup` class.
   * also the next string is the string of the template `wp_basis_single_`
   * the next string on the hook logic is 'before' or 'after' an element in the markup, sometimes 'content' - `wp_basis_single_before_content`
-* the `functions.php` is current only for check the functions, include a minimum from the often used defaults;
+* the `functions.php` is current only for loading all files inside the `inc` directory;
   * older solutions do you find in the `classes-old` in branch `stacker`
+* The theme supports on default the ['Gutenberg'](https://wordpress.org/gutenberg/handbook/) Editor in a minimal focus, loading a style for the editor and theme support with custom collers, see the class `Gutenberg`.

 ## Child Theme Usage
 See the repository for a [starter kit](https://github.com/bueltge/wordpress-basis-theme-Child-Starter), a example.